Death threats forcing professors off campus

 Comments weaponized

-In the last year, more than 100 incidents of targeted harassment against professors have been reported on college campuses, according to the American Association of University Professors.
+In the past year, more than 100 incidents of targeted harassment against professors have been reported on college campuses, according to the American Association of University Professors.

--- A California professor at Orange Coast College who was captured on video in the classroom criticizing President Donald Trump got death threats, according to the Washington Post.
+-- A California professor at Orange Coast College who was captured on video in the classroom criticizing President Donald Trump got death threats, according to The Washington Post.

--- CBS News reports a Princeton professor received death threats after giving a commencement speech in which she called Trump a "racist and sexist, megalomaniac."
+-- CBS News reported a Princeton professor received death threats after giving a commencement speech in which she called Trump a "racist and sexist megalomaniac."

 -- A University of Iowa professor was targeted after discussing white supremacy in the context of ancient statues and their use of white marble, InsideHigherEd.com says.